Last updated on December 26th, 2022 at 06:17 pm

 Rest assured, friends, making awesome but simple food totally made the cut and this spicy eggplant stir-fry is one of my new favourite things to eat and it's Husband approved.

 Originally inspired by Neil Perry's Pork and Eggplant Stir-fry recipe, this vegan version morphed in to something lighter, healthier and so much happier with the addition of ENOKI mushroom "noodles".
 Even if you don't like mushrooms - my Vegan Kimchi Crispy Mushrooms Burgers may change your mind - I recommend checking out some Asian varieties like enoki or my beloved oyster mushrooms.
-I use them in my Vegan Po'boy Recipe and Mushroom & Chickpea Tikka Masala recipes as meat substitutes and they are BRILLIANT.
+I use them in my Mushroom & Chickpea Tikka Masala recipe as a meat substitute and they are BRILLIANT.
 If you're open to it, Asian mushrooms can change your vegan game.

 Here, I use enoki mushrooms to mimic noodles but also to add bulk to the stir-fry.
 While you can serve the stir-fry with steamed rice, the mushrooms add enough body to the dish you don't need to.